Looking For The Best Survival Knife? You’re In The Right Place

 1. Size Matters

-If it is too big, you’ll give up the ability to do detailed carving work like carving detailed snare sets or precision cutting.
+- Too big, you’ll give up the ability to do detailed carving work.

-You need a knife small enough for precision yet large enough to be rugged for tougher tasks.
+You need a knife small enough for precision yet large enough for tougher tasks.

-So you’re looking roughly in the 9 to 11-inch overall knife length.
+That’s roughly in the 9 to 11-inch overall length.

 2. Fixed Blade Only

-The fewer moving parts mean a more durable knife for the long haul.
+Fewer moving parts mean a more durable knife.

 A tough, quality, constructed fixed-blade knife can handle some serious abuse.